 Code of Ethics and Standards of Practice

-- set out the minimum standards of professional practice and conduct for all members
+- set out the minimum standards of professional practice and conduct for all registrants

 - serve as the basis for sound and ethical practice, and

-- help to guide and assess the professional behaviour of members if their practice is called into question
+- help to guide and assess the professional behaviour of registrants if their practice is called into question

 Private practice webinar